SantanderApps/SantanderPaymentProviderOscommerce/README.md

 It is back compatible with version 2.2 of osCommerce.

 ## Support
-For technical questions e-mail us as santander@consid.se.
+For technical questions e-mail us at santander@consid.se.

 [osCommerce homepage]: http://www.oscommerce.com